Encoding Musical Style with Transformer Autoencoders: Performance Similarity Evaluation

-As the development of a proper metric to measure similarity of musical performances remains an open question, we draw inspiration from \citep{yang2018evaluation,hung2019improving} to capture the style of a given performance based its the pitch- and rhythm-related features using 8 features: \begin{enumerate} \item \textit{Note Density (ND)}: The note density refers to the average number of notes per second in a performance: a higher note density often indicates a fast-moving piece, while a lower note density correlates with softer, slower pieces.
+As the development of a proper metric to quantify both the quality and similarity of musical performances remains an open question \citep{engel2019gansynth}, we draw inspiration from \citep{yang2018evaluation,hung2019improving} to capture the style of a given performance based on eight features corresponding to its pitch and rhythm:

+\begin{enumerate} \item \textit{Note Density (ND)}: The note density refers to the average number of notes per second in a performance: a higher note density often indicates a fast-moving piece, while a lower note density correlates with softer, slower pieces.
 This feature is a good indicator for rhythm. \item \textit{Pitch Range (PR)}: The pitch range denotes the difference between the highest and lowest semitones (MIDI pitches) in a given phrase. \item \textit{Mean Pitch (MP) / Variation of Pitch (VP)}: Similar in vein to the pitch range (PR), the average and overall variation of pitch in a musical performance captures whether the piece is played in a higher or lower octave. \item \textit{Mean Velocity (MV) / Variation of Velocity (VV)}: The velocity of each note indicates how hard a key is pressed in a musical performance, and serves as a heuristic for overall volume. \item \textit{Mean Duration (MD) / Variation of Duration (VD)}: The duration describes for how long each note is pressed in a performance, representing articulation, dynamics, and phrasing. \end{enumerate}